nrfconnect/sdk-nrf/doc/nrf/ug_thingy91.rst

 This method makes use of the :doc:`mcuboot:index` feature and the inbuilt serial recovery mode of Thingy:91.
 You can program either the nRF9160 SiP or the nRF52840 SoC component on the Thingy:91.

+Alternatively, you can use an external debug probe such as nRF9160 DK or any J-Link device supporting ARM Cortex-M33 to program applications on a Thingy:91.

-For the detailed procedures for programming a Thingy:91 using nRF Connect Programmer, see the following documentation:
+See `Programming applications on Nordic Thingy:91`_ for the detailed procedures to program a Thingy:91 using nRF Connect Programmer.

-* `Programming the nRF9160 SiP of Thingy:91 through USB`_
-* `Programming the nRF52840 SoC of Thingy:91 through USB`_

 Updating the modem firmware
 ===========================

+You can update the modem firmware of Thingy:91 using any of the following methods:

+* Using USB (MCUboot)
-You can update the modem firmware of Thingy:91 by using an external debug probe such as nRF9160 DK or any J-Link device supporting ARM Cortex-M33.
+* Using an external debug probe such as nRF9160 DK or any J-Link device supporting ARM Cortex-M33

-See `Updating the Thingy:91 modem`_ for the detailed steps to update the modem firmware.
+See `Programming the Thingy:91 modem`_ for the detailed steps to update the modem firmware.

 .. _building_pgming: